HarvardPL/formulog/README.md

   runtime; defaults to false)
 * `parallelism=N` - run interpreter with `N` threads (defaults to 4)

-For example, to run the test program above with SMT debug information, use
+For example, to run the test program above with SMT debug information and 3 threads, use

 ```
-java -DdebugSmt -jar formulog.jar greeting.flg
+java -DdebugSmt -Dparallelism=3 -jar formulog.jar greeting.flg
 ```

 ### Disclaimer